Autherain/flask_api_crawler_arxiv/README.md

 #### Flask API

 The Flask API service provides the core application functionality.
 It is built from a Dockerfile and configured with environment variables for various settings, including the MongoDB connection details.
-The service is exposed on port 5000 and depends on the MongoDB service.
+The service depends on the MongoDB service.
 It is connected to both the frontend and backend networks.
-It uses gunicorn with 4 workers to
+It uses gunicorn with 4 workers to accomodate the load.

 # Getting started